infinifen/infinifen.github.io/README.md

 - superfarmer: some polish board game but now in your browser with a hard to understand UI and in polish
 - durmoll: another thing the purpose of you won't know, if you know something about music you can try but the notation can be way different from what you use, sorry
+- 7baggen: quick thing that generates bags for tetris because yes